-Law Enforcement Advocates are employed by victim service agencies and work within local police departments.
-They are available to provide information and referrals to victims of domestic violence and sexual assault.
+Law Enforcement Advocates (LEAs) are employed by victim service agencies and work within local police departments.
+They are available to provide support, information, and referrals to victims and survivors of domestic violence and sexual assault.
 For more details about LEA services, click here.

 Please note: These phone numbers are not emergency numbers.
 In case of emergency, call 911 or the emergency number of the specific police department.

 Advocate cell: 401-644-4593